-Google finance provides for a lot of ways for retrieving, organizing and manipulating data.
-Among these is the functionality of retrieving historical data for any stock you desire.
+Google Sheets provides for a lot of ways for retrieving, organizing and manipulating data.
+Among these is the functionality of retrieving historical stock price data using the GOOGLEFINANCE() function .
 What you do with it afterwards is up to you.
 This is a detailed guide on how you may do so reliably.

 The basic syntax for requesting historical stock price data is :